 This is the type of catalog where the categorization of catalogs is done based on their distribution methods.
-A print catalog contains a cover that mentions the kind of products mentioned in the catalog, followed by the pictures and detailed information about products.
+A print catalog contains a cover that mentions the kind of products mentioned in the catalog, followed by pictures and detailed information about the products.

 The catalog providers who receive orders through mail provide return envelopes with prepaid postage.
-Otherwise, contact information like mobile number or email addresses is mentioned in the catalog using which the buyer can place an order.
+Otherwise, contact information like mobile numbers or email addresses is mentioned in the catalog using which the buyer can place an order.

 4. Online catalogs